-Reading responses must be typed and handed in.
-They are credit/no credit -- if you show you have engaged critically with what you have read, you receive credit.
-I will allow three late submissions for reading responses (for days you may be absent) but no more.
+Reading responses are credit/no credit -- if you show you have engaged critically with what you have read, you receive credit.
+I will allow three late submissions for reading responses but no more.

 Writing Portfolio: At the end of the semester you will compile a portfolio of your writing that documents how you met the learning goals of the course.